HafenCity press area

 - Around 28 ha public parks, squares and promenades

-- Development of 1 million-plus GFA through confirmed sales of land or exclusive options (with planning obligations)
+- Completed or assured development of approx. 1.23 million GFA through confirmed sales of land or exclusive options (excluding options with planning obligations)

 – Masterplan 2000